moskytw/mosql/docs/index.rst

     {'person_id': 'mosky', 'detail_id': [3, 4], 'val': ['address', '...'], 'key': 'address'}
     {'person_id': 'mosky', 'detail_id': [1, 6, 10], 'val': ['email', '...', '...'], 'key': 'email'}

 For simplicity, the Model, which is a *dict-like* object, is rendered as a dict, and the :py:class:`mosql.result.Column`, which is a *list-like* object, is rendered as a list.

-The Model is a *grouped* result set, and the Columns are the *proxies* of a Model.
+As you see, some of the columns aren't rendered as lists, because they are the columns grouped.
+It is the feature :py:class:`~mosql.result.Model` provides.
+It is more convenient than using SQL's ``group by``.

 If you want to modify this model, just treat them as a dict or a list.
 The model will record your changes and let you save the changes at any time.